Bahawalnagar

 Bahawalnagar (Punjabi, بہاول نگر), is the capital city of Bahawalnagar District in the Punjab province of Pakistan.
 The city of Bahawalnagar is the headquarter of the district and tehsil as well.
-It is the 54th largest city of Pakistan by population according to the 2017 census..
+It is the 39th largest city of Pakistan by population according to the 2023 census.
 Old name of Bahawalnagar was Rojanwali/Ubbha.
 It was named Bahawalnagar in 1904 after Bahawal Khan V, the ruler of the Bahawalpur state comprising the present districts of Bahawalpur, Bahawalnagar and Rahim Yar Khan.
-It is 262 km south of Lahore and about 175 km miles east of Bahwalpur.
+It is 262 km south of Lahore and about 175 km miles east of Bahawalpur.
 It is 65 km far from District Pakpattan.
 River Sutlej passes on the northern side at a distance of about 6 miles.

 History

 Bahawalnagar originally known as Rojhanwali was a small settlement consisting of few huts and shacks.
 This village Rojhanwali is still in existence at a distance of about 1.5 miles north of the Railway Station.
-Bahawalnagar is located at the historic Multan-Delhi Road constructed by Indian Muslim Emperor Sher Shah Suri.
-The region around Bahawalnagar was part of Multan province of Mughal Empire.
+Bahawalnagar is located at the historic road constructed by Indian Muslim Emperor Sher Shah Suri.

 In the year 1895, a railway station was established and was named as Rojhanwali Railway Station.
 It was a junction between Bahawalnagar and Bhatinda at distance of 113 miles, now linking branch lines Amrooka and Fort Abbas.
 Before partition it was very busy junction.
 Trains used to run from Karachi to Delhi and vice versa via Bahawalnagar.
 Passenger trains also used to run from Bahawalnagar to Fazilka, Ferozpur.
 There was a loco shed and two institutes meant for recreation.

 In 1904 when Nawab Mohammad Bahawal Khan Abbasi IV, who originally ruled over Bahawalpur State visited Rojhanwali the people asked that with His permission they want to rename the city on the name of Nawab, The Nawab allowed them with pleasure and since then the city is named as Bahawalnagar.
 With the advent of railways, 40–50 shops with a population of 100 dwelling units developed at existing railway bazar.
 Though this site was not fit for flourishing as the topographical features were not favorable and drinking water was unfit for health.
 With the introduction of canal system, it has become fertile area.
 The real achievement was Fordwah Canal which brought almost the entire district under the command of irrigation system.
 The town developed as colony town south of railway station.

 In the year 1900–1901, first police station post was established and in 1902–1903 the first primary school was established.
 In the year 1906 a panchayat committee consisting of nominated members was composed.
 1914 Bahawalnagar was recommended as Tehsil and the police post Jweka was shifted to Bahawalnagar.
 A regular municipal committee was constituted in year 1922 along with many members.
 The Assistant Commissioner and Tehsildar were then appointed as Mir Majlis and Naib Mir Majlis.